Last update: 2021-07-29

 - 1 approved support person is allowed to accompany a patient to any visit.
 An additional support person may be considered, if medically necessary.
 Support person is defined as a family member, caregiver or friend appointed by the patient who is included as a member of the care team and accepts mutually agreed upon patient care responsibilities during and between specific episodes of care.

 - Support people must be approved prior to your appointment, follow all screening protocols, and practice all masking and social distancing requirements in waiting areas and exam rooms.
 Visitors are not yet permitted.
-Parents, guardians or caregivers along with 1 additional support person may accompany a newborn up to 8 weeks old to appointments.

 - For obstetric visits, the expectant mother may bring one adult support person to her visits.
 No children are permitted.